cerionXLII/Azure_AutoML_and_HyperDrive_Comparisons/README.md

 When it comes to AutoML we set constraints on maximum running time.
 A next step would be to allow it to run for a bit longer and see what it can come up with.
 How much would we gain in accuracy if we allowed the experiment to run twice as long for example?

 ## Cluster clean up
-In this experiment a 'private' Azure ML Cluster was used.
-Hence it was not clearned up in this notebook.
-If running the experiment on your own, make sure to switch the clusters off, or clean them up all together in order to save costs.
+In order to save costs.
+The cluster was deleted at the end of the notebook.